JJguri/cv/content/authors/admin/_index.md

 (73% as chief investigator) with a cash value of ~AUD1.25M.
 I am currently mentoring [5 PhD students](/phd) in collaboration with international researchers and has previously supervised [5 Honours students](/#honours) to completion.

-My current industry role is focus on decision support tools development and application.
-I am interacting with data scientists, software developers and engineers to develop models and algorithms linking remote sensing data with crop/soil biophysical models to predict crop phenology, crop yield, soil water, nitrogen and carbon dynamics in different agricultural systems with focus on maize, soybean and wheat.
-I works with multi-cultural and multi-disciplinary teams (Academia and Industry) and have experience working in 6 countries (Argentina, Australia, New Zealand, United States, The Netherlands and Germany).
+My current role at Regrow Ag is focus on developing digital solutions by linking geospatial data (crop, management, environment and genetics), models, sensors, and scientific knowledge to make decision support tools more efficient and world-wide applicable.
+I work with data scientists, software developers and engineers to develop models/algorithms linking remote sensing data with crop/soil mechanistic models to predict crop phenology/yield, soil water, N and C dynamics in a broad range of agricultural systems (focus on maize, wheat).
+I work with multi-cultural and multi-disciplinary teams
+(Academia and Industry) and have experience working in 6 countries (Argentina, Australia, New Zealand, United States, The Netherlands and Germany).
 My experience in Australia and overseas in the public and private sectors testify to my readiness and capacity to work with teams across different locations whilst creating long standing and productive relationships.